For these "Facebook empathy moms," Joe Biden is just another compromise.

 Such realpolitik can seem at odds with the revulsion that pushed many of the activists into politics in the first place.
 But to hear Lark Cowart tell it, that moral energy hasn’t dissipated; it was merely channeled elsewhere once the women’s preferred candidates began to exit the presidential race.
 “When you lose your grand motivation, you’re finding other races and things to focus on,” says Cowart, a member of the Kane County group.
 “I’ll pour my energies behind the women who are running.”

-Michelle Rodriguez, who runs an Indivisible group near Dayton, Ohio, said her members had come to a similar agreement when Biden became the nominee.
+Melissa Rodriguez, who runs an Indivisible group near Dayton, Ohio, said her members had come to a similar agreement when Biden became the nominee.
 “If you want to spend your energy on a local race or voter registration, go for it,” she recalls saying.
 “We’re just pushing toward a great Democratic turnout.”

 The suburbs helped deliver the Democratic nomination to Biden, and he’ll rely on them to unseat Trump come November.
 His nascent digital operation has set its sights on those “empathy moms” whom the campaign believes can be won over with appeals to human decency—the premise of much of Biden’s relatively non-ideological campaign.
 In the midst of the pandemic, paid family leave, health care, and related domestic issues are top of mind for swing voters.
 As for sexual assault, “it’s way down the list,” says Tresa Undem, a pollster who specializes in surveys on gender issues.